digiteinfotech/kairon/README.md

 ## System Configuration

 ### Email verification setup
-The verification.yaml file can be used to configure the process for account confirmation through a verification link sent to the user's mail id.
+The email.yaml file can be used to configure the process for account confirmation through a verification link sent to the user's mail id.
 It consists of the following parameters:

-* **verify** -
+* **enable** -

-   set value to True for enabling verification, and False to disable.
+   set value to True for enabling email verification, and False to disable.

-   You can also use the environment variable **EMAIL_VERIFY** to change the values.
+   You can also use the environment variable **EMAIL_ENABLE** to change the values.
 * **url** -

   this url, along with a unique token is sent to the user's mail id for account verification as well as for password reset tasks.

-  You can also use the environment variable **EMAIL_CONFIRMATION_URL** to change the values.
+  You can also use the environment variable **APP_URL** to change the values.
 * **email** -

   the mail id of the account which sends the confirmation mail.